actions/toolkit/packages/artifact/README.md

 #### Available Options

  - `continueOnError`
-    - Indicates if the artifact upload should continue in the event a file or chunk fails to upload.
+    - Indicates if the artifact upload should continue in the event a file fails to upload.
 If there is a error during upload, a partial artifact will always be created and available for download at the end.
 The `size` reported will be the amount of storage that the user or org will be charged for the partial artifact.
-    - If set to `false`, and an error is encountered, all other uploads will stop and any files or chunks that were queued will not be attempted to be uploaded.
-The partial artifact available will only include files and chunks up until the failure
+    - If set to `false`, and an error is encountered, all other uploads will stop and any files that were queued will not be attempted to be uploaded.
+The partial artifact available will only include files up until the failure.
     - If set to `true` and an error is encountered, the failed file will be skipped and ignored and all other queued files will be attempted to be uploaded.
-There will be a an artifact available for download at the end with everything excluding the file/chunks that failed to upload
+There will be an artifact available for download at the end with everything excluding the file that failed to upload
     - Optional, defaults to `true` if not specified

 #### Example using Absolute File Paths